 Antihero Documentation v0.3.0

-The policy engine for AI agents.
-Declarative policy enforcement, cryptographic audit trails, and fail-closed security for every AI agent, every tool call, every model.
+The behavioral safety layer for robots.
+Declarative policy enforcement, cryptographic audit trails, and fail-closed security for every robot, every tool call, every model.

 Five Formal Guarantees